iarna/fetch-fic/README.md

 ### --add-all

-Modifies `ff read`'s behavior when updating an existing `.fic.toml` file.
+Modifies `ff update`'s behavior when updating an existing `.fic.toml` file.
 Ordinarily it will only add chapters NEWER then the oldest chapter already in your metadata file.
 If you pass in `--add-all` then it will add ANY chapter missing from your `.fic.toml` file, no matter how old.

+### --add-none

+Makes `ff update` not add ANY new chapters, only update word counts and other metadata.

 ### --cache
 ### --no-cache